dokihara/dokihara.github.io/_posts/2024-05-31-appletv-custom-screensavers.md

 ### Custom AppleTV Screensavers!
 One day, one of my coworkers asked if it would be possible to change the screensaver that is on the AppleTVs across our campus.
 I thought that would be a great idea, and started searching the web to see what options were available.
 I came across a few app-based solutions but they seemed limited and I would have to force the AppleTV into single-app mode for it to work all the time.

 Then, I stumbled across something called retail Demo mode.
-Instructions on how to enter retail Demo mode found here: https://www.idownloadblog.com/2016/01/18/apple-tv-store-demo-mode/
+Instructions on how to enter retail Demo mode found <a href="https://www.idownloadblog.com/2016/01/18/apple-tv-store-demo-mode/">here</a>.

 However, once you turn on Demo mode, a lot of settings are grayed out.
 So we need to first set those up.

-Step 1: Set screensaver timer to 2 minutes in screensaver settings Step 2: Set sleep to never
+Step 1: Set screensaver timer to 2 minutes in screensaver settings<br />
+Step 2: Set sleep to never<br />
-Step 3: Turn on Conference mode
+Step 3: Turn on Conference mode<br />
-Step 4: Apply these changes.
+Step 4: Apply these changes. <br />

 Here's the secret sauce.
 You can set the screensaver to a custom file if you mimic Apple's JSON structure.